Introduction

 The Memorial Day and Veterans Day Committees would like to thank the Wethersfield business community, organizations and volunteers who have given their support and who are helping to make this year's events memorable.
 If you would like to consider helping us in any manner, please contact the committee at memorial.day@wethersfieldct.gov.

-The Memorial Day Ceremony will take place in Village Cemetery immediately following the parade, approximately 10:30 a.m.
+NEW THIS YEAR!
+The Memorial Day Ceremony will take place in front of First Church of Christ at approximately 10:00 a.m.

 Memorial Day Address Speaker

-In celebration of this year’s theme of “the 80th Anniversary of D-Day” we invited Tom Moore, the American Legion Department of Connecticut State Commander, to be our Memorial Day Speaker.
+In celebration of this year's theme of "Military 250 - Honoring Army, Navy and Marine Corps" we invited Lieutenant Colonel Eric Roy to be our Memorial Day Speaker.

 Parade Marshals